 HISTORY OF TMT

-TMT was founded in 2013 with the express purpose to support countries and international organisations that had capacity and resource gaps to adequately identify, analyse and use fisheries intelligence in their fisheries enforcement operations.
+TMT was founded in 2013 with the express purpose of providing technical assistance to countries and international organisations with capacity and resource gaps so they could identify, analyse and use fisheries intelligence in their fisheries enforcement operations.

 Our first Board Chair, Kjartan Hoydal